LLNL/Abmarl/paper/paper.md

 for single-agent reinforcement learning, including the Arcade Learning Environment [@arcade].
-Since then the field of DRL has exploded in both algorithm development and simulation design, and over the past a few years researchers have been extending their interest to MultiAgent Reinforcement Learning (MARL).
+Since then the field of DRL has exploded in both algorithm development and simulation design, and over the past a few years researchers have been extending their interest to Multi-Agent Reinforcement Learning (MARL).

 MARL has shown exceptional promise towards artificial general intelligence.
 Surprisingly complex and hierarchical behavior emerges in the interaction among multiple agents, especially when those agents differ in their objectives [@hide-n-seek].
-Several projects have attempted to define a standard set of benchmark scenarios for MultiAgent problems; such as MAgent [@magent], Starcraft [@smac], and Neural MMO [@neuralmmo].
+Several projects have attempted to define a standard set of benchmark scenarios for Multi-Agent problems; such as MAgent [@magent], Starcraft [@smac], and Neural MMO [@neuralmmo].
 However, each of these couples the interface with the underlying simulation.
 Notably, @pettingzoo has attempted to unify some of the more popular simulations under a single interface, giving researchers easier faster access to these simulations.
-While this is a step towards a standard multiagent interace, these are still tied to a specific set of already-built simulations with limited flexibility.
+While this is a step towards a standard multi-agent interace, these are still tied to a specific set of already-built simulations with limited flexibility.

-Abmarl defines a generalized interface for multiagent simulations that is versatile, generalizable, extendible, and intuitive.
-Rather than adapting gym's interface for a targetted multiagent simulation, we have built an interface from scratch that allows for the greatest flexbility while still connecting to the top open-source RL library, namely RLlib [@rllib].
+Abmarl defines a generalized interface for multi-agent simulations that is versatile, generalizable, extendible, and intuitive.
+Rather than adapting gym's interface for a targetted multi-agent simulation, we have built an interface from scratch that allows for the greatest flexbility while still connecting to the top open-source RL library, namely RLlib [@rllib].
 Our interface manages the loop between agents and the trainer, enabling the researcher to focus on simulation design and algorithmic development without worrying about the data exchange.

 Finally, Abmarl's intuitive command-line interface gives researchers a running-start in MARL experimentation.
 We handle all the workflow elements needed to setup, run,